McGill-DMaS/Kam1n0-Community/documentation/server/server.md

 ## Browse a clone search result

 After Kam1n0 completes a search query with a binary file, you can see it from the result file list on your user homepage.
 The `.kam` file contains all the details about the query and the search results.
 The `.kam` file can be found at %repository_directory%/UserFiles/.
-Specifically, the file contains serveral B-Tree which indexes the following information:
+Specifically, the file contains several B-Tree which indexes the following information:

 * the assembly functions of the query
 * the assembly functions of all the involved assembly functions in the repository